theandrelima/nornflow/docs/api_reference.md

 **Parameters:**
 - `dry_run`: Whether to run the workflow in dry-run mode

+**Return value:**
+- Returns an integer 0–100 representing the percentage of failed task executions (rounded down).
+0 means no failures.

+**Exceptions:**
+- May raise NornFlowError, SettingsError, ResourceError, WorkflowError, or other exceptions.
+Catch them when calling from Python.

 ## NornFlowBuilder Class

 Builder pattern implementation for constructing NornFlow instances with a fluent interface.